Germany expels 2 Iranian diplomats over death sentence

 “As a consequence the German government has declared two members of the Iranian embassy unwanted persons and asked them to leave Germany at short notice,” she said.
 “We demand that Iran revokes the death sentence against Jamshid Sharmahd and allows him to have an appeal that is fair and in line with the rule of law.”

-Germany has said that Sharmahd, who lives in Glendora, California, did not have “even the beginning of a fair trial” and that consular access and access to the trial had been repeatedly denied.
-She also said he had been arrested “under highly questionable circumstances,” without elaborating.
+Baerbock has said that Sharmahd, who lives in Glendora, California, did not have “even the beginning of a fair trial” and that consular access and access to the trial had been repeatedly denied.
+She has also alleged that he had been arrested “under highly questionable circumstances,” without elaborating.

-The death sentence — which can be appealed — comes against the backdrop of months of anti-government protests in Iran and a fierce crackdown on dissent.
-Monarchists based outside Iran support the protests, as do other groups and individuals with different ideologies.
+Sharmahd’s family accuse Iranian intelligence of abducting him from Dubai in 2020.

 The official website of Iran’s judiciary said Sharmahd was convicted of plotting terrorist activities.
 He was tried in a Revolutionary Court, where proceedings are held behind closed doors and where rights groups say defendants are unable to choose their lawyers or see the evidence against them.